Non-reciprocity is necessary for robust dimensional reduction and strong responses in stochastic topological systems

-{When this model is non Hermitian $c\neq 0$, both the quantum and stochastic models have edge states at the $E=0$ mode (purple states in Fig.~\ref{fig:SSH_spectrum_states}(e, f)).} {Such localization in our 1D model is captured by a non-Hermitian topological invariant.
+When this model is non Hermitian $c\neq 0$, both the quantum and stochastic models have edge states at the $E=0$ mode (purple states in Fig.~\ref{fig:SSH_spectrum_states}(e, f)).
+Such localization in our 1D model is captured by a non-Hermitian topological invariant.
 This model has time-reversal symmetry: $\mathcal{T}_+\mathcal{A}^*\mathcal{T}_+^{-1}=\mathcal{A}$ and likewise for $\mathcal{W}$, which place them in the symmetry class AI \cite{kawabata2019}.
 This has a spectral winding number invariant, which is non-zero when $c\neq 0$ (details in Appendix~\ref{app:SSH_NH}).
-Evidently, the bulk-edge correspondence is restored with non-Hermiticity.}
+Evidently, the bulk-edge correspondence is restored with non-Hermiticity.

-{Interestingly, besides the $E=0$ mode showing an edge state, an extensive number of other modes are also localized on the same edge (grey states in Fig.~\ref{fig:SSH_spectrum_states}(e, f)).
+Interestingly, besides the $E=0$ mode showing an edge state, an extensive number of other modes are also localized on the same edge (grey states in Fig.~\ref{fig:SSH_spectrum_states}(e, f)).
 This is the skin effect \cite{okuma2020}, a uniquely non-Hermitian phenomenon that occurs in both the quantum and stochastic systems.
+Extensivity of edge states in the presence of the skin effect removes the problem of hybridization induced by matrix $\mathcal{D}$.
+This is because if most of the states are localized on one edge, their hybridization still leaves localized edge states.
 Note that while our system appears to have topologically trivial values at only the single value of $c=0$, this is due to our simplified parameterization.
 Using the more general parametrization with four transition rates as in Eq.~\eqref{eq:NH_SSH}, one can obtain a trivial phase also in the non-reciprocal regime when $\gamma_\mathrm{ex}/\gamma_\mathrm{in}'=\gamma_\mathrm{ex}'/\gamma_\mathrm{in}$.
-Hence, our system has a finite range of values for both topological and trivial phases.}
+Hence, our system has a finite range of values for both topological and trivial phases.